 The online software and entry tags do not provide exhibitors the specific requirements tailored to certain Departments.
-If you have a question how to mount something, or not to mount, the size restrictions, etc., please refer to the Fair Book on the https://greenlake. extension.wisc.edu/fair/ website for specific requirements.
+If you have a question how to mount something, or not to mount, the size restrictions, etc., please refer to the Fair Book on the https://greenlake.extension.wisc.edu/fair/ exhibitor-information/ website for specific requirements.

-Please contact Kathy at 920-294-4032 if you have any further questions.
+Please contact the fair office at 920-294-4032 if you have any further questions.

-Fair Set-Up Night
+Fair Set-Up / Decorations Night

-Thursday, July 27, 2023 - 6:30-8:30 p.m.
+Thursday, July 24, 2025 - 6:30-8:30 p.m.